cisco-foundation-ai/faith/README.md

 - `test`: install the `all` dependencies and additional lint and pytest dependencies [large install].

-After installing, you can also add B  ash autocomplete for the benchmark script by running the following commands:
+After installing, you can also add Bash autocomplete for the benchmark script by running the following commands:

 ```shell